spotify/luigi/README.md

 * Better visualization tool - the layout gets pretty messy as the number of tasks grows.
 * Integration with existing Hadoop frameworks like mrjob would be cool and probably pretty easy.
 * Better support (without much boiler plate) for unittesting specific Tasks

+## Want to contribute?

+Awesome!
+Let us know if you have any ideas.
+Feel free to contact x@y.com where x = erikbern and y = spotify.